gamozolabs/rv32i_jit/README.md

 backend that isn't x86, you only have to implement a very small assembler to get support for your architecture!

+# PRs

+I will not be accepting any PRs that increase complexity to the JIT output.
+It is intentional that there is no register scheduling and all register accesses in the JIT result in memory accesses.
+I also will not be making branches anything other than fully indirect to make sure there's only one location where all branches go through.
+I know this is slow, this is not supposed to be fast.

+Nevertheless, I'll accept PRs for basic cleanup and stuff.
+That being said, this project will not really be maintained, it's just to collect some basic data I want for slides for a presentation.
+It's not really meant to be too usable.

 # Building apps

 To build applications, you'll need a RV32i newlib toolchain.
 Specifically you